The Best Way to Spend 7 Days in the South Island

 Yet another incredibly scenic drive from Queenstown heading north will bring you to what is probably New Zealand’s most photographed lake.
 In front of you: the turquoise waters of Lake Tekapo.
 Around you: fields of colourful lupin flowers.
 Have a quick visit to the Church of the Good Sheppard with the impressive backdrop of Lake Tekapo and the Southern Alps.
 How much more epic can a picture be?!

 Have a soak in the Tekapo Springs but don’t even think about going to bed too early as Lake Tekapo happens to be in the heart of an International Dark Sky Reserve.
 The minimal amount of light pollution at night makes Lake Tekapo a premium spot in the world for stargazing.

 The final leg of your trip is a drive through the Canterbury Plains, the flattest part of New Zealand, back to Christchurch city with plenty of time to get ready for your flight or maybe take that quick trip to Akaroa if you have a spare day…

-Try Wild Kiwi – South Island Roadie
+Try Wild Kiwi – Southern Voyager

 The bus driver is also a tour guide, so will share heaps of local knowledge area that you just can’t get when driving yourself around the South Island in seven days.
-The driver guide can also help you book activities and take care of all the nitty gritty.
+The driver-guide can also help you book activities and take care of all the nitty-gritty.
 Most importantly, you’ll be on the road with a bunch of like-minded people to share your adventure with.

 More things you can’t miss on the South Island